p0dalirius/volatility3-symbols/README.md

   <br>
 </p>

+Despite hours of work, all of these **637** symbols are generated and shared for free.
+So if you find this project useful, please ⭐ this repo or support my work on [patreon](https://www.patreon.com/podalirius).

+If you're using volatility 2, you should check out [volatility2-profiles](https://github.com/p0dalirius/volatility2-profiles).

 ## Installation

 Each of these symbols is packaged as a compressed `.json.xz` file.
 You can enable them individually in your Volatility installation by copying: